pirjoelbrecht-mizzion/Lovable/STRENGTH_TRAINING_FIXES.md

 - `src/pages/Quest.tsx` (detectSessionType function signature, session mapping logic)

 ### 3. Strength Training Schedule Corrected
-**Previous Issue**: Documentation mentioned different days than implementation
+**Previous Issue**: Strength training was REPLACING the running on Wednesday instead of being ADDITIONAL to it

 **Current Schedule** (as implemented):
+- **Wednesday** (Primary):
+  - Morning: Easy run (6-7km, Z2)
-- **Wednesday** (Primary): Strength Training session when enabled (45 min)
+  - Afternoon: Strength Training session when enabled (45 min)
-  - Replaces quality workout on this day when strength training is active
+  - The running and strength are BOTH included as separate sessions
 - **Friday** (Optional): Second strength session (40 min)
   - Only added when fatigue score is low (≤ 0.6) and quality workouts are enabled
+  - Also includes morning easy run if added

+**Key Change**: Wednesday now ALWAYS has a morning easy run, and strength training is added as a SECOND session in the afternoon, not as a replacement.

 **Files Modified**:
-- `src/pages/Planner.tsx` (week generation logic)
+- `src/pages/Planner.tsx` (week generation logic - now adds easy run first, then strength)
+- `src/utils/weekPlan.ts` (default plan updated to show "Easy run + Strength")
+- `src/pages/Quest.tsx` (now displays multiple sessions per day correctly)

 ## How to Use the System